 • a sudden medical emergency like a heart attack or stroke

 • service in a war zone

 The list of causes of emotional trauma is as diverse as human experience.
 You can be walking home one day and be robbed at gunpoint.
-Not only did the mugger take your wallet, your sense of personal security was stolen, too.
+Not only did the mugger take your wallet, but your sense of personal security was also stolen, too.